-Labour services have not always been up to the standards needed for expectant mothers, but significant improvements are being made in low- and middle-income countries (LMICs).
+Labour services have not always been up to the standards needed for expectant mothers, but significant improvements are being made in low- and middle-income countries.

 The safe delivery of newborns is of great importance.
-Too many women have not received quality labour services, but the functionality of labour rooms is improving in some low- and middle-income countries (LMICs).
-Developing infrastructure, installing more labour rooms and using safe birth checklists are all proving to be important measures in improving labour services for mothers.
+Too many women have not received quality labour services, but the functionality of labour rooms is improving in some low- and middle-income countries.
+Developing infrastructure, the installation of more labour rooms, and using safe birth checklists are all proving to be important measures in improving labour services for mothers.

 Functional labour rooms

-Health facility labour rooms are functioning at a poor level in some LMICs.
-But some countries are making significant strides in improving labour room services.
+Some countries are making significant strides in improving labour room services.
 Recent developments in Sindh, Pakistan, reveal the extent of these improvements.
-Within just a year, between late 2022 and late 2023, the number of health facilities with functional labour rooms increased by 48%.
+Within just a year, between late 2022 and late 2023, the number of health facilities with functional labour rooms in the province increased by 48%.

 To achieve these outcomes, the government was directly involved in fixing infrastructural gaps, with district heads directing the Buildings Department to carry out repairs.
 District heads also engaged with local NGOs and reviewed data with district health officers, in order to identify changes in need of making.